Fp-Package/flow/README.md

 ## Installation

 1. Install the package by running `npm install`.
-2. Create a container with class `scroll-container`.
+2. Create a container with class `scroll-container` and make sure it takes the height you intend for.
+Apply height if necessary.
+Careful, it has to match the class name exactly.
-3. Head over to [github](https://github.com/First-Penny/fp-flow) and import the main.css in your project.
-4. You are ready to go.
+3. You are ready to go.

 ## Usage

-1. Import the class FPFlow from `main.js`.
+1. Import the class FPFlow from the package.
-2. Instantiate by passing the container element on which you put the class `scroll-container`. remember, the js html object to passed here.
-Eg.: `const flow = new FPFlow(document.getElementById('container'))`
+2. Instantiate by passing the container element on which you put the class `scroll-container`.
+Eg.: `const flow = new FPFlow(document.getElementById('scroll-container'))`
 3. Call the methods provided by the `flow` object to perform specific tasks.

 ## Methods